zeppelinux/quarked-ddns/README.md

 Ideally it integrates with [Google WiFi Router API](https://github.com/olssonm/google-wifi-api) but can use public services if Google WiFi Router is not available.

-If Google WiFi is integration disabled quarked-ddns uses public services from the list below to get your public IP:
+If Google WiFi is integration disabled quarked-ddns will use public services endpoints from the list below in order to get and verify your public IP:
 ```
 http://checkip.amazonaws.com
 https://api.ipify.org